ghunkins/huggingface_hub/docs/source/en/guides/webhooks_server.md

 This is an [experimental feature](../package_reference/environment_variables#hfhubdisableexperimentalwarning).
 This means that we are still working on improving the API.
 Breaking changes might be introduced in the future without prior notice.
-Make sure to pin the version of `huggingface_hub` in your requirements.
+Make sure to pin the version of `old_huggingface_hub` in your requirements.

 </Tip>